 WHY YOU SHOULD BE EATING JUJUBE

 You know the old saying, “An apple a day keeps the doctors away”?
-According to many believers in Traditional Chinese Medicine (TCM), the old wives’ tale isn’t far off from the truth.
+According to many believers in Eastern medicine, the old wives’ tale isn’t far off from the truth.
 In TCM, food is viewed as nature’s medicine and each item fits into the overall energetic and nutritional system.
 You’ll hear TCM practitioners list which foods are best or worst for any condition you can think of, based on the zang fu organ system, the symptoms a patient is showing, and what they see when they look at you.

 Most talk around medicinal vegetation tends to center on herbal treatments like supplements, teas, and tinctures.
 However, fruits and veggies can pack a significant punch in their own right, too.
 You might have heard about superfoods like avocado, goji berries, yogurt, or salmon and their long list of benefits.
 But luckily for us, TCM houses many other fruits and vegetables with medicinal properties such as green onion, cayenne pepper, red dates, and bitter melon.